Mississippi Rent Increase & Notice Rules: How Much Warning a Landlord Must Give

 How much notice must a Mississippi landlord give to raise the rent?

-Mississippi has no statute that sets a separate rent-increase notice period, but because a month-to-month tenancy renews on the same terms, a landlord generally must give at least 30 days' written notice to change the rent for the next period.
-Confirm the current statute, since exact deadlines can change.
+Mississippi has no statute setting a separate rent-increase notice period.
+But because a month-to-month tenancy renews on the same terms, a landlord must use the termination notice in Miss.
+Code Ann. § 89-8-19(3) to change the terms: at least 30 days' written notice before the new rent takes effect.
+If you pay weekly rent, your tenancy is week-to-week and the period is 7 days (§ 89-8-19(2)).

 Is there a limit on how much my rent can go up in Mississippi?

-No. Mississippi has no rent control or rent stabilization and no cap on the size of an increase.
-A landlord can raise the rent by any amount as long as proper notice is given and the increase is not retaliatory or discriminatory.
+No. Mississippi has no rent control or rent stabilization and no cap on the size of an increase, and state law (§ 21-17-5(2)(h) for cities, § 19-3-40(3)(g) for counties) bars local governments from adopting one.
+A landlord can raise the rent by any amount with proper notice, subject only to federal fair-housing law and the narrow retaliation limit in § 89-8-17(2).

 Can my landlord raise the rent during my one-year lease?

 Generally no. On a fixed-term lease the rent is locked for the term unless the lease itself allows an increase or both sides agree in writing.
-The landlord can propose a higher rent when the lease ends or renews.
+Section 89-8-17(1) provides that the agreement expires on the date stated in it, and § 89-8-17(2) allows the landlord to demand an increase after that expiration.

 How much notice do I have to give to move out of a month-to-month rental in Mississippi?